Selenium Best Practices for Efficient & Reliable Tests

 Absolute XPaths are brittle.
 Because they rely on the full path from the root of the HTML document, even small page structure tweaks can break your tests.
 Opt for relative XPaths or stick to IDs, names, or CSS selectors.
 This will make your tests more robust and easier to maintain.

-Choosing the Right Locator Strategy
+Choosing the Right Locator for Your Test

 Picking the right locator involves understanding your web page structure and how likely elements are to change.
 If an element has a unique ID, use it.
 Otherwise, a name attribute can work.
 CSS selectors offer flexibility and efficiency, while relative XPaths are a good fallback.
 Choosing wisely upfront saves debugging time later.

-Designing Robust Selenium Tests
+Building Robust and Reliable Selenium Tests

-Using the Page Object Model (POM)
+Organize Your Tests with the Page Object Model (POM)

 Maintaining a large test suite can be tough.
 The Page Object Model (POM) helps organize your tests by creating a class for each page in your application.
 This promotes code reusability and simplifies updates.
 For maintainable tests, POM is essential.

-Improve Readability with a Domain Specific Language (DSL)
+Readable Tests with a Domain Specific Language (DSL)

 Want your test code to be more understandable?
 A Domain Specific Language (DSL) lets you create custom code that makes tests more readable, even for non-technical folks.
 This can improve collaboration and maintenance.